Chapter 05: The Beginner’s Guide to

 As previously mentioned, AC electric fields are primarily measured using a field voltage meter or a body voltage meter.

-Measuring properly with either can give you an accurate assessment of your magnetic field exposure, which in turn allows you to draw up a mitigation plan.
+Measuring properly with either can give you an accurate assessment of your electric field exposure, which in turn allows you to draw up an action plan.

 One of our recommended entry-level AC electric field meters is the Trifield TF2 EMF meter.
 Read our review of the Trifield TF2 in Appendix 05: Recommended EMF Meters.

 The Trifield TF2 and another other entry-level alternative (the Cornet ED88T) can be seen below.